TheRubyPanda/S1N-PtN/RebelGuide.md

 ![RebelStage](https://i.ibb.co/6DnkMKw/dnplayer-Rt-BSBg-Io4q-edit.jpg)

 ### Enemies of Note
-**HUSH-8** - The big guys reveal their cores after losing roughly 20% of their HP.
+**HUSH-8** *(1x Wave 1, 1x Wave 3)* - The big guys reveal their cores after losing roughly 20% of their HP.
 When they do, they will also generate a 3x3 shield, which negates Normal Attack damage from sinners *outside* the shield.
 They can also stun your sinners.
 > Tip: Don't rush to break the core, if it means compromising your corebreak on the boss.
 The boss shows his core quickly enough, that you can usually tank this elite, and break him alongside the boss.

+> You can also dodge the stun by quickly moving yours sinners while he is jumping in the air.

-**HUSH-47** - 2 of these guys are gonna spawn on the left hand side, away from all the action.
+**HUSH-47** *(1x Wave 1, 1x Wave 2, 1x Wave 3)* - 2 of these guys are gonna spawn on the left hand side, away from all the action.
 They will teleport to the Sinner *furthest* away from them after losing 20% of their HP.
 > Tip: Enemy HP -20% makes these guys jump instantly.
 If not available, try having a strong normal attacker lower their HP, to force them to jump to a sinner close to the boss.
 Break these guys sooner rather than later.
 (The 3rd one will spawn close to the boss, and will usually die collaterally, or at the very least be forced to teleport immediately).

 > Alternatively, the two guys on the left can also be completely ignored, which may simplify the stage greatly for some people.
 As long as the boss is killed within a reasonable time, this still scores 240k+.

-**Garden Apothecary** - Enemies with very far Attack range.
+**Garden Apothecary** *(3x Wave 2, 3x Wave 3)* - Enemies with very far Attack range.
 > Tip: Avoid having a sinner standing to the right of the middle spawner as much as possible (Marked X), as this will prevent the enemies from walking forward.
 Once they have taken a step forward, you can place Nox down to Attack them, or kill them collaterally with something like Deren ECB.

 ## General Strategies